varshinint/dataAnalysis-ProblemSolving/README.md

 # Data Analyst Portfolio

 Welcome to my **Data Analyst Portfolio**!
-This repository showcases my problem-solving skills across different types of analyses that a data analyst or associate product analyst would typically perform.
+This repository showcases my problem-solving skills across different types of analyses I would typically perform.
 Each folder contains a structured case study with problem statements, thought process, and solutions written in a clear and professional way.

 ---